Sitemap

+Masses of people are joining an international movement who are gradually realizing the question of Palestine is no exceptional case.
 The ongoing genocide in Gaza resembles the atrocities inflicted by our own country’s wars in Asia and around the world.
-In a 2023 interview, the Pulitzer Prize winning novelist Viet Thanh Nguyen carefully mentions the continuity between Asia and Palestine:
+In a 2023 interview, the Pulitzer Prize winning novelist Viet Thanh Nguyen carefully mentions the continuity between Palestine and Asia:

 “The greatest acts of anti-Asian violence are not carried out within the United States.
 The greatest acts of anti-Asian violence are carried out in America’s wars in Asia.
 That’s been true for a century.
 And if you consider Palestine to be a part of Asia very broadly speaking, I see total continuity between what the United States has done in the Philippines, in Korea, in Japan, in Laos, in Cambodia, in Vietnam, and now with Gaza.”
 (2023)